dkimhw/launch_school/js_100/notes/2_basics.md

 console.log(parseInt('12')); // 12
 ```

-One interesting feature of `parseInt` is that it always returns a number when the first character oft he string value is a digit or the first two characters are a sign (+ or -) and a digit
+One interesting feature of `parseInt` is that it always returns a number when the first character of the string value is a digit or the first two characters are a sign (+ or -) and a digit

 ```javascript
 console.log(parseInt('12xyz')); // 12